jazzfog/AmbientColorPicker/README.md

 ##Color Picker Component for ExtJs 4

+Ambient color picker is a ExtJs component which uses [jQuery](http://jquery.com) and its plugin [Spectrum] (http://bgrins.github.io/spectrum).

-Isn't it cool?
+*Isn't it cool?*

 ![ExtJS 4 Color Picker](http://fog.od.ua/fx/ext-js-components/color-picker/ExtJs-4-color-picker.png "ExtJS 4 Color Picker")

-Ambient color picker is a ExtJs component which uses [jQuery](http://jquery.com) and its plugin [Spectrum] (http://bgrins.github.io/spectrum).

-Compatible with ExtJs 4.x

 **How to install**

+Components are compatible with ExtJs 4.x +

 Install and use Ambient Color Picker in few easy steps: